-System Attributes Definition Capacity (user-defined) Represents total capacity of a system.
-The possible values are: Enabled-The attribute Capacity is auto-populated by meters representing system capacity in absolute units.
-It has all the keys specified in HostMeters, such as CPU, Mem, and Swap.
+System Attributes Definition Capacity Represents total capacity of a system.
+The possible values are: (user-defined) Enabled-The attribute Capacity is auto-populated by meters representing system capacity in absolute units.
+I has all the keys specified in HostMeters, such as CPU, Mem, and Swap.
 The values for keys are set in corresponding units as specified in the Cluster attribute MeterUnit.
-You cannot configure this attribute in the main.cf file if the cluster-level attribute Statistics is enabled.
-If the cluster-level attribute Statistics is enabled.
-If the cluster-level attribute Statistics is enabled.
-If the cluster-level attribute of the cluster-level attribute Statistics is enabled.
-If the cluster if the value of the cluster-level attribute Statistics is set to MeteringOnly or Disabled-Allows you to define a value for Capacity if the value of the cluster and does not reflect any real value associated with a particular system The key for this value is Units.
-The default value for this attribute is 100 Units.
+You cannot configure this attribute in the main.cf file if the cluster-level attribute Statistics is set to Enabled.
+If the cluster-level attribute Statistics is enabled, any change made to Capacity does not affect VCS behavior MeteringOnly or Disabled-Allows you to define a value for Capacity if the value of the cluster-level attribute Statistics is set to Inside a value is relative to other systems in the cluster and does not reflect any real value associated with a particular system The key for this value is Units.
+The default value of this attribute is 100 Units.
 For example, the administrator may assign a value of 200 to a 16-processor system and 100 to an 8-processor system.
 You can configure this attribute in the main.cf file and also modify the value at run time if Statistics is set to MeteringOnly or Disabled.
-Type and dimension: float-association Default: Depends on the value set for Statistics.
-ConfigBlockCount (system use only) Number of 512-byte blocks in configuration when the system joined the cluster.
-Type and dimension: integer-scalar Default: Not applicable ConfigCheckSum (system use only) Sixteen-bit checksum of configuration identifying when the system joined the cluster.
-Type and dimension: integer-scalar Default: Not applicable
+Type and dimension: float-associationDefault: Depends on the value set for Statistics.
+ConfigBlockCount (system use only) Number of 512-byte blocks in configuration when the system joined the cluster. (,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, Type and dimension: integer-scalarDefault: Not applicable ConfigCheckSum (system use only) Sixteen-bit checksum of configuration identifying when the system joined the cluster.
+Type and dimension: integer-scalarDefault: Not applicable